-How much does radon testing cost?
+How long will radon testing take?

 A radon test by a certified radon measurement professional can take around from two days for an initial test.
 Testing can take up to a year if your initial results show signs of radon and you end up needing continuous testing and follow up visits.